This is how you declare removal goods

 - removal goods subject to an exceptional permit if you do not have such a permit

-- utility means of transport, meaning for example vehicles used for other than personal purposes, such as a bus, taxi or lorry.
+- utility means of transport, meaning for example vehicles used for commercial purposes, such as a bus, taxi or lorry

 - goods meant for professional use, except for portable tools used in technical and liberal professions.